lilianjerikamau/pizzapalace/README.md

-# ${1:DELANI STUDIO}
+# ${1:PIZZA PALACE}

-This project is a static website for Delani studio that shows details about the services it offers, has information about the studio, a portfolio section and a form that enables users to send their messages and concern to Delani studios.
+Pizza Palace is a web application that allows users to order any amount of pizza according to the flavor,toppings and crust they want.

 ## Author